githiomi/Cost-Of-Living-Comparator/Readme.md

 ## Introduction

-This is a website which allows users to locate capital cities around the world and to compare the cost of living in these capitals by making use of multiple APIs
+This is a website which allows users to locate capital cities around the world and to compare the cost of living in these capitals by making use of multiple APIs to show some basic information about each country and using mapping software such as Google maps or Bing maps to display the location of the capital city.

+The website is aimed at allowing users to be able to select a country and view its background information, a map and information on the current cost of living in the capital of the selected country.

 ## Website Preview

   ![SCREENSHOT](Resources/Images/Screenshot.png)

-  The link to the website desgn can be found [here](https://www.figma.com/file/2tc99f6AKhVpyL1cgpMNiz/Cost-Of-Living-Comparator?node-id=6%3A81&t=QUpEC61uM9045iAp-0) on Figma
+  The link to the website design can be found [HERE](https://www.figma.com/file/2tc99f6AKhVpyL1cgpMNiz/Cost-Of-Living-Comparator?node-id=6%3A81&t=QUpEC61uM9045iAp-0) on Figma

 ## Compatibility